-The city’s largest park is also one of the East Valley’s most popular, thanks in part to Playtopia, a 2.5-acres playground divided into three themed played areas: Farm Land, City Land, and Critter Land.
+Chandler’s largest park is also one of the East Valley’s most popular, thanks in part to Playtopia, a 2.5-acres playground divided into three themed played areas: Farm Land, City Land, and Critter Land.
 After a picnic, kids can climb and slide on a play set that resembles a barn at Farm Land, ride tricycles and small bikes past the mini street signs and lampposts of City Land, or hop on the back of a massive Gila monster in Critter Land.

 Older kids and adults can play horseshoes, sand volleyball, Frisbee, or tag.
 There are plenty of trails for strolling through Tumbleweed Park, too.
 If you decided to explore the park by foot, don’t miss Tumbleweed Ranch, a collection of three historic buildings and farm equipment located in the southeast section of the park.

 Tumbleweed Park has plenty of open space to picnic on the ground plus 18 pavilions available for rent.
 Most of these can accommodate 15 to 30 people although a few larger ones have room for up to 80 and a corporate pavilion can hold up to 330.
 Each pavilion has BBQ grills and access to electricity.
+At this time, park reservations are available with a Park Permit which may be obtained through the City of Chandler.
+For more information and assistance with a reservation, please call (480) 782-2727.

 Desert Breeze Park